 There are several different areas in your body that contain air sacs.
 Normally, these air sacs are similar in pressure to the air or liquid outside of the body.
 If the surrounding air or fluid suddenly has much higher or much lower pressure, it can injure these air sacs.
 For instance, if the surrounding pressure becomes very high, it can painfully compress air sacs found in the ears, lungs, sinuses, and even in the gastrointestinal tract.
 Conversely, if the pressure drops, the air in these bodily areas can quickly expand.

 Barotrauma can cause devastating problems like eardrum rupture and collapsed lungs.
 Occupations at risk for these pressure-related injuries include:

 - Airplane pilots and flight crews

 - Tunneling workers

 Sometimes, injuries from barotraumas can cause long-lasting disabilities.
 Thus, it is important for employers to protect their workers from these pressure injuries.

 If workplace negligence has caused you to suffer a barotrauma injury, you have the right to fight back against this carelessness.
-Contact a knowledgeable Raleigh workers’ comp attorney from the Law Office of Sam Scudder, at 919-851-3311 today to learn more about your legal options.
+Contact a knowledgeable Morehead City workers’ comp attorney from the Law Office of Sam Scudder, at 919-851-3311 today to learn more about your legal options.